semiprime/pygenda/docs/known_issues.md

 * No goto next/previous entry (for those without endless appointments)

-* No file manipulation: open, save-as, new file (what's the use case?)

 * No time-zone support (should at least be part of time widget) (Options: "Travels with me" (default), zone xxx (list local first))